20Minuten/JSBestPractices/README.md

 var myListItems = document.getElementById("aCertainSection").querySelectorAll(".aTypeofUL").getElementsByTagName("li");
 would almost certainly be a LOT faster than the single shot above.

-This is what jQuery's find does.
-But now I think about it, I bet mine is faster, because I am being more specific in my selectors.
+This is what jQuery's find does, but my example will always be faster, because I am being more specific in my selectors.

 I win, jQuery, I WIN.
 (of course... round here we don't make wild claims and take a bow.
 We make JSPerfs and take a bow: http://jsperf.com/jquery-child-selector-vs-find/18 )